JuliaMath/Calculus.jl/README.md

 The Calculus package provides tools for working with the basic calculus operations of differentiation and integration.
 Right now, only differentation is supported.
-You can use the Calculus package to produce approximate derivatives by several forms of finite differencing.
+You can use the Calculus package to produce approximate derivatives by several forms of finite differencing or to produce exact derivative using symbolic differentiation, which is still a work in progress.

 # API

-Most users will want to work with four functions:
+Most users will want to work with a limited set of basic functions:

 * `derivative()`: Use this for functions from R to R
 * `second_derivative()`: Use this for functions from R to R
 * `gradient()`: Use this for functions from R^n to R
 * `hessian()`: Use this for functions from R^n to R
 * `integrate()`: Use this to integrate functions from R to R
+* `differentiate()`: Use this to perform symbolic differentiation

 # Usage Examples